lucastorri/idid/README.md

 It's import to point out that you can still use your Id class normally.
-We also advice to put your Id types and their factories on a [Package Object](http://www.scala-lang.org/docu/files/packageobjects/packageobjects.html), so can be accessed more easily.
+We also advice to put your Id types and their factories on a [Package Object](http://www.scala-lang.org/docu/files/packageobjects/packageobjects.html), so they can be accessed more easily.

 ### Auto Generated Factories